michaelrobertshea/pixel/README.md

 https://github.com/tinyfpga/TinyFPGA-BX/archive/master.zip
 this can be used by copying the apio_template into your working folder in atom if you dont have one yet create one.

-This test project is where I got my pins.pcf file that i made some minor changes too.
+This test project is where I got my pins.pcf file that I made some minor changes to.

 once your board is plugged in select the upload button and atom will automatically build and upload your design.